-Course Format: This course will be taught as an asynchronous online course using Blackboard Collaborate.
-This means I will record and post lectures in advance each week.
-You are expected to watch and keep up with these lectures.
-There will be weekly quizzes on the week's lecture material.
-I may occasionally hold live sessions for office hours in Blackboard Collaborate.
-These dates and times will be sent out to the class at least a few days in advance.
+Course Format: This course will be taught as a synchronous online course using Blackboard Collaborate.
+You are expected to attend the live sessions and actively participate.
+Make sure you have the time set aside so that you can succeed in this course.
 Remember, this is an intensive course in a shortened summer session.
 You MUST be able to keep up with the material on a weekly basis.